 (3) Information concerning the number of shares held and amount recorded on the balance sheet regarding specified investment stocks and deemed stocks a.
-Specified Investment Stocks

-As of March 31, 2023 As of March 31, 2022 Purpose of shareholding, outline of business alliance, etc., Holdings by the Stock name Number of shares held Number of shares held quantitative effects of shareholding, and reasons for increase in number of shares company of the Company's shares Book value of shares Book value of shares See Note 1 (Millions of yen) (Millions of yen) Mitsui & Co., Ltd. 6,493,466 6,493,466 Mitsui & Co., Ltd. is a co-operator of Otemachi One in Chiyoda Ward, Tokyo.
+Specified Investment Stocks a.
+Specified invest LITTETIL STOCKS As of March 31, 2024 As of March 31, 2023 Purpose of shareholding, outline of business alliance, etc., Hatiffer on handle Stock name Number of shares held Number of shares held quantitative effects of shareholding, and reasons for increase in number of shares Holdings by the company of the Book value of shares Book value of shares See Note 1 Company's shares (Millions of yen) (Millions of yen) Mitsui & Co., Ltd. 6,493,466 6,493,466 Mitsui & Co., Ltd. is a co-operator of Otemachi One in Chiyoda Ward, Tokyo.
 We believe the investment is beneficial to the creation of business opportunities for the Mitsui Fudosan Group.
-Yes 26,727 21,610 Mitsui & Co., Ltd. is a tenant in properties including Sapporo Mitsui JP Building in Sapporo City, Hokkaido.
+Mitsui & Co., Ltd. is a tenant in properties including Yes 46,142 26,727 Sapporo Mitsui JP Building in Sapporo City, Hokkaido.
 We believe the investment is beneficial to the leasing business of the Mitsui Fudosan Group.
-165 Toray Industries, Inc. 19,460,720 19,460,720 Nibonbashi Mitsui Tower in Chuo Ward, Tokyo, We Toray industries, inc. 14,720 12,431 believe the investment is beneficial to the leasing business of the Mitsui Fudosan Group.
-Yes TBS HOLDINGS, INC. 5,713,728 5,713,728 TBS HOLDINGS, INC. is a co-operator of the akasaka Sacas commercial complex in Minato Ward, Tokyo.
-We Yes TBS HOLDINGS, INC. 10,884 10,210 believe the investment is beneficial to the creation of business opportunities for the Mitsui Fudosan Group. res MS&AD Insurance Group 2,398,269 2,398,269 The Company has borrowings from MS&AD Insurance Group Holdings, Inc.'s consolidated subsidiary Mitsui Sumitomo Insurance Co., Ltd. We believe that the investment is beneficial to the stable procurement of funds by the Mitsui Fudosan Group.
-No However, MS&AD Insurance Group Holdings, Inc.'s consolidated autoidicated Holdings, Inc. 9,847 9,540 MS&AD Insurance Group Holdings, Inc.'s consolidated subsidiary Mitsui Sumitomo Insurance Co., Ltd. is a tenant in properties including LaLaport Mitsui Building in Funabashi City, Chiba Prefecture.
-We believe the investment is beneficial to the leasing business of the Mitsui Fudosan Group. subsidiaries Mitsui Sumitomo Insurance Co., Ltd. and Aioi Nissay Dowa Insurance Co., Ltd. hold shares.
+TBS HOLDINGS, INC. 5,713,728 5,713,728 TBS HOLDINGS, INC. is a co-operator of the akasaka Sacas commercial complex in Minato Ward, Tokyo.
+We Yes 24,906 10,884 believe the investment is beneficial to the creation of business opportunities for the Mitsui Fudosan Group.
+MS&AD Insurance Group 2,246,269 2,398,269 The Company has borrowings from MS&AD Insurance Group Holdings, Inc.'s consolidated subsidiary Mitsui Sumitomo Insurance Co., Ltd. We believe that the investment is beneficial to the stable procurement of funds by the Mitsui Fudosan Group.
+No However, MS&AD Insurance Group Holdings, Inc.'s consolidated subsidiaries Mitsui Holdings, Inc. 18,268 9,847 MS&AD Insurance Group Holdings, Inc.'s consolidated subsidiary Mitsui Sumitomo Insurance Co., Ltd. is a tenant in LaLaport Mitsui Building in Funabashi City, Chiba Prefecture.
+We believe the investment is beneficial to the leasing business of the Mitsui Fudosan Group.
+Sumitomo Insurance Co., Ltd. and Aioi Nissay Dowa Insurance Co., Ltd. hold shares.
+Toray Industries, Inc. 19,460,720 19,460,720 Toray Industries, Inc. is a tenant in properties including Nihonbashi Mitsui Tower in Chuo Ward, Tokyo.
+We Yes Totay muusules, mc.
+14,402 14,720 believe the investment is beneficial to the leasing business of the Mitsui Fudosan Group. i es